• Skip to main content

 Instructions

-1. Preheat: Preheat oven to 425 degrees.
+1. Preheat & prep.
+Preheat oven to 425 degrees.
 If desired, line a baking sheet with a silicone baking mat.

-2. Tomatoes: Place whole tomatoes in a flat layer on the prepared baking sheet, and sprinkle garlic cloves throughout.
+2. Season tomatoes.
+Place whole tomatoes in a flat layer on the prepared baking sheet, and sprinkle garlic cloves throughout.
 Drizzle everything with olive oil and gently stir the tomatoes and garlic a couple times on the baking sheet to make sure they are well-coated.
 Sprinkle with salt and pepper.

 Notes

-1. Storing: You can store garlic roasted tomatoes in a glass container in the fridge for up to 10 days.
+1. Storage & freezing: You can store garlic roasted tomatoes in a glass container in the fridge for 7-10 days.
+To freeze, place the fully cooled tomatoes in an airtight bag or container and store in your freezer for up to three months.

 Did you make this recipe?